Fractured Magic: Chapter Sixteen

 “Should we go after him?” one of the guards asked.

-“Being with him in a narrow tunnel?
+“And trap yourself with him in a narrow tunnel?
 That would be as good as suicide,” the woman said.
-She turned on Di and stomped over, her green eyes furious.
+She stomped over to Dinara, her green eyes furious.
 “Where was he going?”

 “Who are you?
 What were you doing back here?
 Were you helping him?”